 Gaming Inspector Unit

-The functions of this Unit are carried out by our Gaming Inspectors (GI), Rakesh Halka, Cheryl Hoile and Brian Culy.
-Both the Class III VLT’s and Class II EGM’s are highly regulated by the Confederated Tribes Gaming Commission (CTGC), the State and the National Indian Gaming Commission (NIGC).
-Under our Compact Minimum Internal Controls (MICS), the Tribes Internal Controls (TICS) and NIGC’s MICS, all gaming equipment and software associated with the VLT’s and EGM’s has to be tested and certified as meeting all State, Tribal and Federal technical standards by an independent laboratory, to insure the fairness and integrity of the equipment and/or gaming software.
+The Gaming Inspector Unit consists of three (3) Gaming Inspectors for the Class III VLT’s and Class II EGM’s.
+These areas are highly regulated by the Confederated Tribes Gaming Commission (CTGC), the State and the National Indian Gaming Commission (NIGC).
+Under the Compact Minimum Internal Controls (MICS), the Tribes Internal Controls (TICS) and NIGC’s MICS, all gaming equipment and software associated with the VLT’s and EGM’s has to be tested and certified as meeting all State, Tribal and Federal technical standards by an independent laboratory, to insure the fairness and integrity of the equipment and/or gaming software.
 The laboratory then certifies the equipment as authorized for use in Oregon.
 This certification process must be completed prior to the purchase and installation of these devices at our Casino.
-The GIs also monitor the Gaming Operations in Florence & Coos Bay for compliance as appropriate with all Federal, State and Tribal laws and regulations, and investigate any guest disputes involving VLT’s or EGM’s that are not adequately dealt with by the Gaming Operations.
+The Gamin Inspectors also monitor the Gaming Operations in Florence and Coos Bay for compliance as appropriate with all Federal, State and Tribal laws and regulations, and investigate any guest disputes involving VLT’s or EGM’s that are not adequately dealt with by the Gaming Operations.

 The essential duties of the Gaming Inspector Unit are to:

-- Inspect all shipments of VLTs & EGMs onto and off of property.
+- Inspect all shipments of VLTs and EGMs onto and off of property.

 - Ensure that the machines have the proper transportation approval from the State for Class III and the CTGC for Class II and that the machine has been approved for use in the State of Oregon by the independent lab.

-- Maintain records of all VLTs & EGMs that are shipped to or from the Florence or Coos Bay Casino.
+- Maintain records of all VLTs and EGMs that are shipped to or from the Florence or Coos Bay Casino.

 - Maintain records and track all Class III and Class II Gaming Software ordered by the Casino.